reyhanefarahii/kudos/README.md

 # Web Automation Test Project with Selenium

-This project contains Python code to perform web automation testing of the [Website Name] website using the Selenium library.
+This project contains Python code to perform web automation testing of the [https://panel.kudos.ir] website using the Selenium library.
 The main goal of this code is to log into the user panel and submit a specific form on the website.

 ## Prerequisites